Can’t look at another sushi roll? There’s much more exciting lunchtime fare to be had on the cheap.

 Mamao Thai food, $12.90

 This new Thai food sensation at 338 Queen Street is a must for noodle-loving lunchers.
 The Mamao loaded boat noodle bowl ($12.90) comes stacked with pork or beef balls, sliced meat, sprouts, veggies, garlic and more.
-They also serve a hearty dry noodle bowl for the same price, with your choice of beef or pork.
+This spot also serves a hearty dry noodle bowl for the same price.
+Get your choice of beef or pork.
 Splurge and add on pork crackling for $4.90.

 Seoul Toast Bong, under $15

-Bong Seoul Toast (or Sukbong) is a famous chain with more than 200 stores in Korea.
-Their one and only Australian store just opened in Healeys Lane.
+Seoul Toast Bong (or Sukbong) is a famous chain with more than 200 stores in Korea.
+Its one and only Australian store just opened in Healeys Lane.
 Start simple with egg and cheese, or go OTT with added hash browns and beef bulgogi.
-A tonne of the menu items are under $13, and the signature bulgogi toastie will only set you back $11.80.
+A tonne of the menu items are under $13, and the signature bulgogi toastie will only set you back $11.

 An egg sandwich with neon sign behind it